• Skip to primary navigation

 But just how DID I calculate those points?
 I will show you right now.
 Please, relax about the math.
 There is a link below to a free online recipe calculator by The Food Lady that you can use but, what if the lights go out?
 Or, what if the battery on your laptop runs low just when you need those points!
 So here’s how to do this manually, just in case.

-How To Calculate Weight Watchers Points In A Recipe
+How To Calculate Weight Watchers Points In a Recipe

 1. Get out the ingredients.
 If you don’t have them all on hand, the nutritional labels can be found online (if you have power, LOL.)